davidmckennirey/davidmckennirey.github.io/_posts/2021-04-30-introduction.md

   welcome()
 ```

-Welcome to my blog!
 I'm creating this blog for two reasons - accountability and note-taking.
 I am currently scheduled to take my 1st OSCP attempt in around a month, and I plan on going through TJNull's excellent [list of OSCP-like HackTheBox machines][htb-list] as practice.

 But practice doesn't mean anything if you don't actually *learn* anything, and I have a bad habit of forgetting everything I learned as soon as I root a box.
 So I have decided that I will be posting a write-up to this blog for every box that root.
 This way I have to really force myself to really understand how I got that root shell, and keep that information in my head long enough to write a blog post about it.
 It will also provide a convient reference if I find myself in a similar situation again in the future.